rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: setInfo(id, key, value)   Boolean

-	:param String id:
+	:param String id: The id of the unit
+	:param String key: The name of the meta property which is changed
+	:param Mixed value: The new value of the meta property

 .. raw:: html

-		The id of the unit
-	:param String key:

 .. raw:: html

-		The name of the meta property which is changed
-	:param Mixed value:
+	Allows to set meta information which should visualize unit settings (replaces <a href="http://developers.rukzuk.com/js_module_api.html#setName">http://developers.rukzuk.com/js_module_api.html#setName</a>)

 .. raw:: html

-		The new value of the meta property

-Allows to set meta information which should visualize unit settings (replaces <a href="CMS.api.API.html#setName">CMS.api.API#setName</a>)
+	<br><br>